Legal Help Center

 - Wait at least 31 days from the date that the Respondent was served with the Petition and Summons, and

-- Have filed your Proof of Service of Summons, or have it with you for the clinic and
+- Have filed your Proof of Service of Summons, or bring it for the clinic and

 - The Petitioner must be at the Clinic if the divorce is “uncontested” (no Response has been filed), or

-- Both the Petitioner and Respondent must come to the clinic if a Response is filed.
+- Both the Petitioner and Respondent must come to the clinic if a Response is filed or if the parties wish to make a full agreement.
 Both sides must agree on all issues that apply to their case.
 This includes: child custody and visitation, child support, spousal support and division of property.